open-telemetry/opentelemetry-specification/specification/document-status.md

 ## Lifecycle status

-The support guarantees and allowed changes are governed by the lifecycle of the document.Lifecycle stages are defined in the [Versioning and Stability](versioning-and-stability.md) document.
+The support guarantees and allowed changes are governed by the lifecycle of the document.
+Lifecycle stages are defined in the [Versioning and Stability](versioning-and-stability.md) document.

 | Status               | Explanation                                                                                                         |
 |----------------------|---------------------------------------------------------------------------------------------------------------------|